HeshamAlsaadi/HODL/README.md

 - CEX.IO BTCUSD from cex.io ( 1 min reads )
 - Poloniex BTCUSDT from poloniex.com ( 1 min reads)

-List your favorite coins using widgets from Coin Market Cap
+List your favorite coins from CoinMarketCap
 =========

 - Right click with your favorite editor on `index_dark_coinmarketcap.html` and search for `otherCurrencies` and the currency name.